micharbet/CLE/HOWTO.md

   Turns server time in P0 off or on if no parameter is given.

 - `cle reset`
-  Resets prompt settings to default values including color to 'marley' style.
+  Resets prompt strings to default values and color to 'marley' style.
   Note: this employs function _defcf that can be tweaked, find respective document to learn more.